openmobilehub/android-omh-auth/README.md

 ## A single codebase, running seamlessly on any device

 For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
-The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps and OpenStreetMap).
+The same app works without changing a single line of code, supporting multiple auth provider implementations.
 <div align="center">

 | Non-GMS</br>Pixel 6 | GMS</br>Pixel 6 |